With over 20 years of experience in the data and data operations arena, I’ve seen, created, and decommissioned my fair share of dashboards.

 More reading: Discover 5 powerful ways to use people analytics in HR

 Some might argue that finance professionals are one of the most data-driven teams in a company.
-The insights they draw from the financial dashboard can cause your business to sink or swim.
+The insights they draw from data can cause your business to sink or swim.

 More reading: Here are the top 3 data visualizations for finance professionals